-Section 1 Authority
+2.1 Authority

-This regulation is adopted and promulgated by the Rhode Island Department of Business Regulation pursuant to R.I.
-Gen. Laws §§ 27-20.6-6.
+This Part is adopted and promulgated pursuant to R.I.
+Gen. Laws § 27-20.6-6.

-Section 2 Purpose
+2.2 Purpose

-- A. This regulation applies to all plans that are issued on or after the effective date of this regulation.
-The purpose of this Regulation is to: - (1) Establish a uniform order of benefit determination under which plans pay their claims; - (2) Reduce duplication of benefits by permitting a reduction of the benefits to be paid by plans that,, pursuant to rules established by this Regulation, do not have to pay their benefits first; and - (3) Provide greater efficiency in the processing of claims when a person is covered under more than one plan.

-B. In order to accomplish the goals of this regulation the Department or the Office of Health Insurance Commissioner may require licensees to use a standardized process and form, including manual and electronic formats, to increase the accuracy of coverage information when multiple carriers are involved.
+- A. This Part applies to all plans that are issued on or after the effective date of this part.
+The purpose of this Part is to: - 1.
+Establish a uniform order of benefit determination under which plans pay their claims: - 2.
+Reduce duplication of benefits by permitting a reduction of the benefits to be paid by plans that, pursuant to rules established by this Part, do not have to pay their benefits first; and - 3.
+Provide greater efficiency in the processing of claims when a person is covered under more than one plan - B. In order to accomplish the goals of this Part the Department or the Office of Health Insurance Commissioner may require licensees to use a standardized process and form, including manual and electronic formats, to increase the accuracy of coverage information when multiple carriers are involved.

-Section 3 Definitions
+2.3 Definitions